West Virginia School of Osteopathic Medicine - WVSOM

 The Finding Health curriculum, which incorporates wellness, nutrition, exercise, lifestyle and preventive medicine, is named for a quote by A.T.
 Still, D.O., the founder of osteopathic medicine, that states: “To find health should be the object of the doctor.
 Anyone can find disease.”

-Students will spend their first two years at WVSOM completing eight organ system-based course blocks along with two integrated longitudinal courses — Clinical Skills and Osteopathic Principles and Practice — and two curricular threads.
+Students will spend their first two years at WVSOM completing eight organ system-based course blocks along with two integrated longitudinal courses — Clinical Skills and Osteopathic Principles and Practice.
 Each course will provide an integrated review of normal human structure and function followed by the clinical presentation and underlying mechanism of disease and available treatments.

 Preparatory/Postbaccalaureate Programs Offered